 Guest appearances have taken him to Deutsche Oper Berlin, the theaters of Münster, Braunschweig, and Pforzheim, as well as to the Mozart Festival in Würzburg, the Easter Festival in Baden-Baden, and the Berliner Philharmonie.

 He has worked with renowned conductors (Alan Gilbert, Dan Ettinger, Gotthold Schwarz, Pietari Inkinen), famous directors (Peter Konwitschny, Achim Freyer, Calixto Bieito, Balázs Kovalik), and prominent ensembles (Berliner Philharmoniker, Concerto Köln, musikFabrik, Lautten Compagney Berlin, Akademie für Alte Musik Berlin).

 Radio and CD productions, such as Hunding (Die Walküre) alongside Klaus-Florian Vogt and Catherine Foster, Il Commendatore (Don Giovanni) with the Lautten Compagney at the Mozartfest Würzburg, the premiere recording of Hans Sommer’s „Rübezahl“ in the title role, and Zimmermann’s „Der Schuhu und die fliegende Prinzessin,“ document his work.

 Magnus Piontek studied conducting with Prof. Marcus Creed (Cologne) and voice with Prof. Rudolf Piernay (Mannheim).
 During that time, he was a scholarship holder of the Richard-Wagner-Verband Heidelberg and the Deutsche Bank Foundation „Akademie Musiktheater heute.“

-Piontek was born in 1985 in Bonn and currently lives in Chemnitz.
+Magnus Piontek was born in Bonn in 1985 and currently lives in Leipzig.